enriquepablo/terms/README.rst

 Here I will describe the Terms language.

-Terms is a declarative language.
+Terms is a declarative logic language.

 With it you can:
  * define new words (nouns, verbs, and names);
  * build facts out of your defined words;
  * build rules that combine given facts to produce new facts;
  * perform complex queries.

+It is similar to other logic languages, such as prolog, or CLIPS
+(it is nearer to CLIPS in that it is forward chaining, based on a RETE network), but it is more powerful, because all defined items (or terms) have the same category.
+What do I mean with the same category?
+Well, in Terms, you build sentences, or facts, that have a verb and any number of objects, and these objects can be any kind of term:
+Names, verbs, or nouns, or even other facts.
+In contrast, to build facts in prolog or in CLIPS, you use as verbs a special kind of item, a predicate, that cannot be treated as an object;
+or, you cannot use other facts as objects.
+In Terms, a rule can have a logical variable that ranges over any fact or term, something that is unthinkable in (idiomatic) prolog or CLIPS.

+However, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in any of those languages;
+that's why I specified "idiomatic".

-To try the given examples, if you have installed Terms, you have to type "terms" in a terminal, and you will get a REPL where you can enter Terms constructs.
+To try the examples given below, if you have installed Terms, you have to type "terms" in a terminal, and you will get a REPL where you can enter Terms constructs.
-Follow the instuctions in the INSTALL.rst.
+To install Terms, follow the instuctions in the INSTALL.rst.

 More examples can be found in the
 `github repository <https://github.com/enriquepablo/terms/tree/master/terms/core/examples>`_.